-The Burgkloster (Castle Monastery) in Lubeck is considered to be one of the most important medieval monasteries in Germany.
-Established in 1229, the Burgkloster served as a monastery until the Protestant Reformation (circa sixteenth century) after which it was used as a poorhouse until the nineteenth century.
+The Burgkloster – a castle monastery originally known as ‘Maria Magdalenen Monastery’ – in Lübeck is considered to be one of the most important medieval monasteries in Germany.
+Established in 1229, the Burgkloster served as a monastery until the Protestant Reformation.

-Today, the Burgkloster is a museum of Lubeck’s history.
-Visitors can tour the building as well as viewing exhibits on the history of Lubeck’s Jewish community and about Lubeck’s time as an important member of the Hanseatic League.
-This was a medieval trade block which controlled much of the North Sea and Baltic Sea.
+Today, the Burgkloster is a museum of Lübeck’s history.
+Visitors can tour the building as well as viewing exhibits on the history of Lübeck’s Jewish community and about Lübeck’s time as an important member of the Hanseatic League – a medieval trade alliance controlling the North and Baltic seas.

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.

 A list of the sites, museums and memorials which commemorate the Holocaust, from Anne Frank’s House to Yad Vashem and more, includes an interactive map of Holocaust memorials.

 Discover the most outstanding Castles to Visit in the World, from Neuschwanstein to Castel del Monte, Coburg Castle and more, includes interactive world castle list map.